vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ### In Scope Requirements/Use cases
 - Return localized messages based on the value passed in the accept-language header
-- Handle
+- Handle static messages and static messages with placeholders
+- Message categories
-  - application error messages
+  - application
-  - validation messages
+  - validation
-  - informational messages
+  - informational
-  - system error messages
+  - system error
 - Define naming convention to be used for keys
 - [Plural Syntax](https://wiki.folio.org/display/I18N/How+To+translate+FOLIO#HowTotranslateFOLIO-Pluralsyntax)
 - Runtime values that are to be localized (E.g. Patron Groups)